trigger-corp/Forge-Documentation/source/partners/mixpanel-chrome-demo.rst

 .. _chrome-mixpanel-download:

-To get started first download some resources needed for this tutorial
+To get started first download some resources needed for this tutorial.

 Pop-up Page
 -----------
-We need to create an html file that will be displayed as the pop-up when the icon is clicked
+We need to create an html file that will be displayed as the pop-up when the icon is clicked.

 * Create a file popup.htm and add the basic html tags.
 It should look something like: